 Wider collaboration and partnership working is an area we are heavily involved in and is expected to become more prevalent in future years and we will continue to identify and develop partnership opportunities that are legal, logical and improve community safety.
 The next major period of collaboration will see fire control co-locate with Norfolk Constabulary to create a Joint Operations Communication and Control room.
 The joint control room will improve the multi-agency command of incidents and improve the quality and speed of sharing critical information.
-The joint control room was planned to go live by the 1st April 2017, however, due to a delay in moving to a new version of our mobilising systems this is now planned for 2019/20
+The joint control room went live in July 2019

-With an ageing workforce and a number of senior officers due to retire in the coming years, workforce and succession planning remains important.
+With an ageing workforce and a number of senior officers due to retire in the coming years, workforce and succession planning continues to remain important.
 We will be looking at our plans for recruitment and retention of retained firefighters with a view to improving the availability of our emergency response resources.